joshasuncion/sp18-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+Putting the line flash[:error] = @pokemon.errors.full_messages.to_sentence works because @pokemon.errors.full_messages.to_sentence takes any validation errors that come from the pokemon form, and flash[:error] applies the error to the page layout so that the error will be flashed when application.html.erb renders the page.

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app